9 Quick Tips to Make Your Dog More Comfortable with Parvo

 Once your dog comes home from the animal hospital, he will be very tired and he will need a warm, quiet, comfortable place in the house to recover.
 Below are 9 quick tips to help you prepare for the recovery process at home.

 - Favorite toys/items- Your dog may be scared or have anxiety after coming back from the animal hospital.
 Try offering your dog her favorite toys or items next to her to make her feel more comfortable with her own things.
 If it’s not a toy, maybe it’s their favorite pillow, blanket, or stuffed animal.
+If you’re thinking about getting your pup a new toy, you can check out our top picks here!

 - Create a “nest” in a calm, quiet area of the house- Create a comfortable “nest” for your dog that is all set up and ready for her when she gets back from the vet.
 This can be composed of a dog bed, blankets, stuffed animals, etc. The space you create should be cozy and warm, and away from the main parts of the house.
 Your dog will be drinking a lot of water to stay hydrated, so you may want the nest to be near a door so that she can easily go outside to go to the bathroom.